 Apollo Creed had recently retired from professional boxing when he was lured out of retirement to fight Ivan Drago.
 It was a fight he never should have accepted.

 After spending months sidelined cooking stew and partying with Jesse Venture and Arnold Schwarzenegger, Creed was barely in fighting shape when he took up the challenge.
-But it was his love if the United States, flashy spectacles, James Brown, and oversized hats that brought him out of retirement.
+But it was his love of the United States, flashy spectacles, James Brown, and oversized hats that lured him out of retirement.

 The fight would take place in 1985 at the MGM Grand in Las Vegas, and it was heavily hyped.
 The media was on fire.
 This showdown shared so many similarities with the ensuing Cold War.
 Which side would win?